 As legislative co-chair, I help keep GSDA members informed about nutrition-related legislative developments at the federal, state, and local levels.
 I received my MS in nutritional sciences and my RD credientials from UW, where I specialized in diabetes care and conducted research on sugar metabolism and insulin-like growth factor at the Fred Hutchinson Cancer Research Center.
 I now work as a registered dietitian at The Emily Program, an eating disorder treatment center.
 Before transitioning my career to nutrition and dietetics, I worked as a digital sound producer, earned a PhD in Communication/Media studies, and taught college courses in first amendment law and media history.
 In my spare time I enjoy pickling and canning produce, baking new desserts, running, biking, watching films, reading novels, and exploring the Pacific Northwest with my husband and son.

 I am thrilled to be the newest legislative co-chair of GSDA!
-I received my Masters of Science in Nutrition from Bastyr University and recently obtained my RD credentials.
-With an undergraduate degree in Political Science and as the former legislative chair of the Washington State Food and Nutrition Council (WSFNC), my desire to influence food policy is a major reason I wanted to be a dietitian.
+I received my Masters of Science in Nutrition from Bastyr University.
+Currently, I work as a consultant dietitian at Nutricopia, Inc., and also as a clinical dietitian at Virginia Mason Medical Center.
+With an undergraduate degree in Political Science, and as the former legislative chair of the Washington State Food and Nutrition Council (WSFNC), my desire to influence food policy is a major reason I wanted to be a dietitian.
 I’ve worked with the Foundation for Healthy Generations in providing support for the City of Seattle sugar tax legislation, and am a current board member of the Hunger Intervention Program, a program that helps bridge the hunger gap in North Seattle.
 I believe policy is integral in shaping a healthier and more sustainable food environment for our communities and future generations.
 As a Pacific Northwest native, I love spending time outdoors backpacking, hiking, and skiing.
+I’m obsessed with pizza, CrossFit and coffee.
 I also enjoy traveling and eating my way around the world with my husband and son.

 Caitlin (Caity) Robinson